What Financial Institutions Need to Know About New Elder Financial Exploitation Laws

 New legislation impacting financial institutions and broker-dealers

-Five states enacted legislation or revised existing laws in 2023 to give financial institutions and broker-dealers tools to detect and prevent elder financial exploitation.
-In 2024, four states have already enacted new laws.
+Four states enacted legislation or revised existing laws in 202r to give financial institutions and broker-dealers tools to detect and prevent elder financial exploitation.

 Kansas: In April 2024, Gov. Laura Kelly signed House Bill 2562, which requires broker-dealers and investment advisers to report suspected financial exploitation of vulnerable adults and adults 60 and older and allows them to delay disbursements 15 to 25 business days if exploitation is suspected.